Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Equilibrium

 \subsection{Auction with dollars}

-When the auction uses dollars, all the standard results from auction theory apply.\footnote{See, for example, \cite{klemperer1999auction}, in particular Section 4 (for the revenue equivalence theorem) and Appendix B (how to calculate the optimal reservation price).} Quite immediately, in every period, the revenue equivalence theorem holds: all standard auction formats generate the same expected revenues.
-Also, given our assumption on the distribution of valuations, revenues are maximized when the reservation price is $\underline v$.
-By considering a second-price auction, in every period, expected revenues are
+When the auction uses dollars, standard results from auction theory apply.\footnote{See, for example, Section 4 and Appendix B of \cite{klemperer1999auction}.} In particular, in every period, the revenue equivalence theorem holds: all standard auction formats yield the same expected revenues.
+Moreover, expected revenues are maximized by an appropriate reservation price is $\underline b$, which depends exclusively on the distribution of valuations.
+Focusing on the second-price auction for ease of derivations, the maximum expected revenue in each period is